consoledotdev/home/content/qa/vmcli-yifan-gu.md

 ---
-title: Q&A with Frank Gu, vmcli
+title: Q&A with Yifan Gu, vmcli
-who: Frank Gu
+who: Yifan Gu
 role: Creator
 org: vmcli
 what: a set of utilities to help you run Linux VMs on M1 Macs.
 date: 2021-03-02T12:00:00Z
 draft: false
-summary: Q&A interview with Frank Gu, Creator, vmcli.
+summary: Q&A interview with Yifan Gu, Creator, vmcli.
 isSelected: qa
-topImg1Src: /img/qa/vmcli-frank-gu-profile.jpg
+topImg1Src: /img/qa/vmcli-yifan-gu-profile.jpg
-topImg2Src: /img/qa/vmcli-frank-gu-logo.png
+topImg2Src: /img/qa/vmcli-yifan-gu-logo.png
-ogImg: /img/qa/vmcli-frank-gu-desk.jpg
+ogImg: /img/qa/vmcli-yifan-gu-desk.jpg
 ---

 ### What is vmcli?
 Why did you build it?